gcmurphy/rhc/README.md

-pyrhc: Openshift Client Rest API
+pyrhc
 ==================================
+Python bindings to the  Openshift Client Rest API

 About
 -----